amabnl/amadeus-ws-client/README.md

 - Session management - setting the correct SOAP headers both for Soap Header 2 and 4.
 - Supports all features of Soap Header 4 such as Stateful and Stateless messages.
-- Building the correct request message based on the provided options
+- Building the correct request message based on the provided options: the library tries to simplify overly complex request structures where possible.
-- Handling exceptions and checking for error messages in the response
+- Handling exceptions and checking for error messages in the response.
-- Dealing with different versions of messages
+- Dealing with different versions of messages.
-- Dealing with multiple WSDL files in a WSAP
+- Dealing with multiple WSDL files in a WSAP.

 # Requirements